dplyr join() Exercises: 10 Left, Right, Inner & Full Join Problems

 Key Insight

 A join is a question about row-keeping, not table-merging.
-Pick the join by asking "which rows must survive?" — left? right? both? intersection?
+Pick the join by asking "which rows must survive?", left only? right only? both? intersection?
 The answer names the join.

 References